SkynetLabs/skynet-webportal/setup-scripts/README.md

 Skynet webportal consists of a client package and api package:

-    - run `yarn build:client` to build the client package - it will be picket up by nginx automatically
+- run `yarn build:client` to build the client package - it will be picked up by nginx automatically
 - run `pm2 start pm2.json` to start the api service (we recommend https://pm2.keymetrics.io/ for process management)

 If you don't want to use pm2, you can call `yarn start:server` directly.